-Data in the table are taken from statistical reports for health insurance companies.
+Data in Table are taken from statistical reports for health insurance companies.
 These data differ from data given in the national accounts for the sub-sector of social security funds, which are based on the ESA95 methodology.

-From 2005 to 2008 there were nine health insurance companies operating in the Czech Republic and in 2008 their number increased to ten.
-In the first half of 2009 there were eleven health insurance companies registered and in the second half of 2009, after a merger, the total number of health insurance companies fell to nine.
-In 2010 there were nine health insurance companies in the Czech Republic.
+Since 2005 there were nine health insurance companies operating in the Czech Republic and in 2008 their number increased to ten.
+Following their merger in 2010, the total number of health insurance companies in the Czech Republic is eight.